reactive-python/reactpy-django/docs/src/reference/settings.md

 **Example Value(s):** `#!python True`

 Configures whether to use an async ReactPy rendering queue.
 When enabled, large renders will no longer block smaller renders from taking place.
-Additionally, prevents the rendering queue from being blocked on waiting for async effects to startup/shutdown (which is typically a relatively slow operation).
+Additionally, prevents the rendering queue from being blocked on waiting for async effects to startup/shutdown (which is a relatively slow operation).

 This setting is currently in early release, and currently no effort is made to de-duplicate renders.
-For example, if parent and child components are scheduled to render at the same time, both renders will take place even though a single render of the parent component would have been sufficient.
+For example, if parent and child components are scheduled to render at the same time, both renders will take place, even though a single render would have been sufficient.

 ---